adityagupta1089/adityagupta1089.github.io/_posts/2019-10-28-chess-force.md

 - Notes
 date: 2019-10-28 21:31 +0530
 ---
+# The First Principle: Force

+- Try to have more pieces overall.
+(Use piece values)
+- Try to have more pieces ina particular area of the board.

-# Basic Tactics
+## Basic Tactics

-- The Pin
+- The Pin - prevent enemy piece from moving
-- The Fork
+- The Fork - simultaneous attack on two or more pieces

-# Laying Traps
+## Laying Traps
-## A Pair of Weaklings
+### A Pair of Weaklings

+This type of trap is based on the weakness of the pawns on squares f7 and f2.

 <div class="chess">
 [Title "Scholar's Mate"]